iloveyii/mobile-platforms-dt581b/README.md

    * If you are using firewall (ufw) and want to enable mongodb (port 27017)
         * `sudo ufw allow 27017`
         * Check status `sudo ufw status`
+## HOSTING - Firebase
+   * Install firebase package
+     `npm i -g firebase-tools`
+   * Login firebase - login to website
+     `firebase login`
+   * Init firebase and choose `Hosting: Configure and deploy Firebase Hosting sites` by pressing space key (and then Enter) on your keyboard.
+     `firebase init`
+   * Select `Create new project` and enter a name e.g `mobile-platforms-lab1`
+   * Write `dist` as public directory.
+   * Deploy by running  `firebase deploy`, this will give you a URL, click it see app online.

 ## RUN THE APP
    * Clone the repo
      `git clone https://github.com/iloveyii/mobile-platforms-dt581b.git`